isomerpages/moe-mahabodhisch/_for-parents/Student Well Being Newsletters/MBS Student Well Being Watch (4th Issue).md

 being teased at school.
 Is this normal childhood conflict, or something more serious?
-Building on our previous Bully-Free Week activities that promoted empathy and inclusion, this edition focuses on the crucial role parents play in addressing bullying situations.
-We explore how to distinguish between hurtful behaviours and actual bullying, and provide practical strategies for supporting children whether they're experiencing bullying or displaying bullying behaviour themselves.
-Using approaches like the C.H.E.E.R. method, parents can learn to navigate these challenging conversations with confidence.
+Building on our previous Bully-Free Week activities that promoted empathy and inclusion, this edition focuses on the crucial role parents play in addressing bullying situations.</p>
+<p>In this edition, we explore how to distinguish between hurtful behaviours
+and bullying, and provide practical strategies for supporting children whether they are experiencing bullying or displaying bullying behaviour themselves.
+Using approaches like the C.H.E.E.R. method, providing emotional support and strengthening children's social skills, parents learn to navigate these challenging conversations with confidence.</p>
-Discover how to provide emotional support, strengthen children's social skills, and work collaboratively with schools to create safer environments for all students.</p>
 <p>Please read more in our newsletter below.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Issue 4, Term 2, 2025" src="/images/WBW__4__Cover_.png">